fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p><b>Bastion Host</b> is a instance in public subnet that handle the communication between internet and one or more EC2 instance in a private subnet via ssh.</p>

-<p style="text-align: justify;"><b>VPC sharing</b> <em> allows multiple AWS accounts to create their application resources into shared and centrally-managed Amazon VPCs.
+<p style="text-align: justify;"><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html"><b>VPC sharing</b></a> <em> allows multiple AWS accounts to create their application resources into shared and centrally-managed Amazon VPCs.
 To set this up, the account that owns the VPC (owner) shares one or more subnets with other accounts (participants) that belong to the same organization from AWS Organizations.
 After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
 Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.
-You can share Amazon VPCs to leverage the implicit routing within a VPC for applications that require a high degree of interconnectivity and are within the same trust boundaries. </em><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html">[1]</a></p>
+You can share Amazon VPCs to leverage the implicit routing within a VPC for applications that require a high degree of interconnectivity and are within the same trust boundaries. </em></p>

-<p><b>Route 53</b><a href="https://digitalcloud.training/amazon-route-53/">[1]</a><a href="https://medium.com/@kinnarisutaria9/getting-started-with-amazon-route-53-e10f93165a6a">[2]</a><a href="https://digitalcloud.training/aws-content-delivery-and-dns-services/">[3]</a>: </p>
+<p><b>Route 53</b> <a href="https://digitalcloud.training/amazon-route-53/">[1]</a><a href="https://medium.com/@kinnarisutaria9/getting-started-with-amazon-route-53-e10f93165a6a">[2]</a><a href="https://digitalcloud.training/aws-content-delivery-and-dns-services/">[3]</a>: </p>
 <ul>
   <li>Global Managed DNS supported by AWS:
     <ul>